 Asian and Middle Eastern Studies

-As a student in the Asian and Middle Eastern Studies Program (AMES), you will explore a broad range of diverse issues across traditional disciplines in the liberal arts, from Chinese art and folklore to South Asian politics, and will reexamine traditional borders and boundaries between nations and peoples in Asia.
+As a student in Asian and Middle Eastern Studies (AMES), you will explore a broad range of diverse issues across traditional disciplines in the liberal arts, from Chinese art and folklore to South Asian politics, and will reexamine traditional borders and boundaries between nations and peoples in Asia.
 Because the program encompasses, and in many ways, transcends, traditional programs in history, religion, literature and politics, you will finish the program with the knowledge, skills and cultural tools you need to become a service-minded global citizen and leader.

 What Will You Study?

 In addition to a rigorous, comprehensive curriculum of more than 30 courses spanning fields such as anthropology, art, and politics, AMES majors also study two years of a foreign language, often Chinese or Japanese, with faculty and native speakers who serve as assistants in the language classes.
 Small class sizes and student-faculty ratios ensure students collaborate closely and build strong professional relationships with professors who are experts in the cultural and geographical areas they seek to explore.